TomasHubelbauer/svg-screencast/readme.md

 `npm start` (`electron .`)

+## Testing

+`npm test` (`node test`)

 ## To-Do

-### Improve the diffing algorithm by collecting  clusters of changed pixels

-Instead of doing what the code is doing right now, collect all of the changed pixels and then window over them so that regions where the pixels touch side by side or with a gap of say one or two pixels are eclipsed in a rectangle which is then used for the region.
+### Make `regionize.js` pass all the tests and then switch the code to it

 ### Consider recognizing basic motion, such as scrolling

-This could be done by
-for each pixel finding the nearest pixel of that exact color (say in only horizontal or vertical position) and seeing if in the changes they all have the same distance (meaning a movement of the entire shape in the same direction by the same amount), then taking the boundary box of that, clipping it and patching with it.
+This could be done by for each pixel finding the nearest pixel of that exact color (say in only horizontal or vertical position) and seeing if in the changes they all have the same distance (meaning a movement of the entire shape in the same direction by the same amount), then taking the boundary box of that, clipping it and patching with it.

 ### Consider looking into headless software rendering just because